 Harmony’s post-placement services are an important part of the adoption process.
 The Adoption Specialist will make regular visits with your family to discuss the adjustments related to the adoption experience.

 How much does it cost to adopt a child?

 The cost of a domestic adoption varies depending on the adoptive situation.
-At Harmony Adoptions (really Harmony Adoptions or use Harmony Family Center?), adoptive parents pay a reasonable agency fee and are responsible for the actual expenses incurred by the birth parents.
-By arranging the fee structure this way, adoptive families pay only actual costs and no company overhead.
-Harmony Family Center’s goal is to provide quality services at the lowest financial risk for our clients.
+At Harmony Family Center, adoptive parents pay a reasonable agency fee and are responsible for the actual expenses incurred by the birth parent(s).
+By arranging the fee structure in this manner, adoptive families are only responsible for actual costs – there is no company overhead.
+Harmony Family Center’s goal is to provide high quality services at the lowest financial cost possible.

 Domestic Adoption Resources